Facing execution, Julius Jones seeks clemency — with help from an unlikely ally

 Jones’s recent history worked against him, too: At the beginning of college he began shoplifting, stealing clothes and pagers, and things he could sell.
 Jones admits the wrongdoing but insists those crimes do not make him a murderer.
 But the behavior remains one of his deepest regrets.
 The other is not calling police when he suspected he knew the person involved in the crime.

 Jones’s defenders say he was framed by Christopher Jordan, a high school acquaintance who was charged as Jones’s co-defendant.
 The defense said Jordan was the shooter and an accomplice helped him steal the car.
 Jones, it says, had no part in the crime until Jordan concocted an excuse to stay at Jones’s home after the murder, and planted a gun and bandanna used in the crime.
 Jordan and his co-conspirators then directed police to Jones’s home and implicated him as the shooter.
 The three men who testified against Jones are no longer in prison in Oklahoma.
-Attempts to contact them for this report were unsuccessful.
+Attempts to contact them for this article were unsuccessful.

-Ellison recalled at the time she was surprised the DAs case seemed to rest largely on the testimony of Jordan and his associates.
+Ellison recalled at the time she was surprised the DA’s case seemed to rest largely on the testimony of Jordan and his associates.
 Jordan emerged as the prosecution’s key witness despite his story changing so often during interrogation.
 According to transcripts, detectives at one point asked Jordan: “We don’t have this backward, do we?”

 Board will review death row inmate Julius Jones’s claim of innocence; his attorneys say trial was botched

-Jones’s defense team said the jury was never told about the extent Jordan had benefited from implicating Jones, who was ordered to serve the first 30 years of a life sentence.
+Jones’s defense team said the jury was never told about the extent to which Jordan had benefited from implicating Jones; he was ordered to serve the first 30 years of a life sentence.
 In 2018, Ellison was shocked to learn Jordan had been released — four years ago.

 “When I found out he only served 15 [years], I was furious,” she said.